- Review the interplay of operational fundamentals and external market factors to help you identify opportunities for your skilled nursing facility.

 The rapid pace of change during the COVID-19 pandemic — particularly for the skilled nursing facility (SNF) industry — along with the increased pressure on clinical and operational outcomes, has found many SNF stakeholders yearning for a simple and clearer perspective of the industry.

 Focusing on the fundamentals can help drive operational results, but first you need to understand what the broad market factors are signaling about the industry.
 With a pulse on both the internal and external signals, you can exponentially increase your ability to identify and execute on opportunities for your SNF.

 Want to read the full report?

 We take an initial look at annual SNF cost report data released by the Centers for Medicare & Medicaid Services (CMS) as of July 2021, and then break it down so you can see how your organization measures up.
-Watch for the full SNF Cost Comparison Report to be released later this year.

 Earnings before interest, depreciation, and amortization (EBIDA) is a commonly used profitability measure, but it may not be an accurate indicator of sustainable financial performance — especially through all the noise of the various COVID-19 funding sources.
 Instead, you may find better insight into your SNF’s operational performance using these three fundamental drivers: occupancy, skilled mix, and staffing.

 As COVID-19 spread throughout the country in 2020, unprecedented dynamics contributed to an alarming trend: the worst year-over-year decline in SNF occupancy, ever.

 Through the first eight months of 2021, seven states are recovering at a rate of approximately one percentage point per month.
 Operators in these states may find comfort in this rate of recovery, provided they have been able to maintain appropriate staffing levels to care for the patients they are admitting.